eddoog/TasKING/README.md

     yarn docker-up
     ```

-4. If you wish not to use docker, you can skip this step, but you need to install mysql on your machine.
-    And setup the database and table manually.
+4. If you wish not to use docker, you need to install mysql on your machine.
+Then, setup the database and table manually.
 You can refer to the script below.

         Create database named `tasking` on your mysql server (using command line or GUI) by running this script